Donator-ai/Development-Lab/IATI-Plus/Database-Fields.md

 ## Previous Work

 We sucessfully loaded an initial IATI snapshot into a graph database.
-Here is a list of the graph's [labels and properties](https://github.com/Donator-ai/Development-Lab/blob/main/Resources/Beta_Labels_Properties.csv).
+Here is a list of the graph's [Labels and Properties](https://github.com/Donator-ai/Development-Lab/blob/main/Resources/Beta_Labels_Properties.csv).

 ## Current Work